j4w8n/supakit/README.md

 After setup, the code in this section will get you working.
 For more reading and options, checkout the sections further below.

 ### Types
 If using Typescript, add this import, as well as `session` and `supabase` to your app.d.ts file.
+We also recommend adding `session` to `PageData`, since this is commonly returned.

 ```ts
 import { SupabaseClient, Session } from '@supabase/supabase-js'